 - Materials for small woodworking projects only

-- $50 of materials is allowed per project without approval
+- A limit of $50 of materials per project without approval

-For shop projects that need special materials/items or cost over $50, adequate information must be provided to justify purchases.
+- For shop projects that need special materials/items or cost over $50, adequate information must be provided to justify purchases.
 Pre-approval by the principal is required.
-Please provide the following with education relevance:
+Please provide the following to determine education relevance:

 - Fabrics must indicate the specific project to be completed.

-- CyberLynx will not reimburse for food items.
+- CyberLynx will not reimburse for any food items.

-Craft supplies or specialized art supplies may be reimbursed as long as Art is listed as a class on the PER.
-Craft supplies and specialized art supplies must be for a specific project, and we recommend utilizing the pre-approval form for anything out of the ordinary.
+Specialized art or craft supplies (as opposed to general arts/crafts supplies) may be reimbursed as long as Art is listed as a class on the PER.
+Specialized art or craft supplies must be for a specific project, and we recommend utilizing the pre-approval form for anything out of the ordinary.

 - CyberLynx will reimburse up to $250 for instruments purchased during the current school year.

-- Families purchasing an instrument costing more that $250 may opt for the musical instrument lease option described above.
+- Families purchasing an instrument costing more than $250 may opt for the musical instrument lease option.

 - Cameras, camera bodies, lenses, or other photography equipment may be reimbursable if photography/digital photography is listed on the PER.

-- Photography equipment is limited to $250 per item and limited to $500 in total per year, per student.
+- Photography equipment is limited to $250 per item.

 - CyberLynx will only pay for clothing, uniforms, or other personal items needed for lessons (no specialty items for performances).